pytorch/pytorch/docs/source/notes/gradcheck.rst

 This note presents an overview of how the :meth:`~torch.autograd.gradcheck` and :meth:`~torch.autograd.gradgradcheck` functions work.

-It will cover both forward and backward mode AD as well as complex valued functions and higher order derivatives.
+It will cover both forward and backward mode AD for both real and complex-valued functions as well as higher-order derivatives.

 .. contents:: :local:
     :depth: 2